Hong Kong Science and Technology Parks Corporation: Responsibilities

 HKSTP manages facilities and provides value-added services for the technology, research and development sector in Hong Kong.
-These facilities include Hong Kong Science Park (for technology companies), InnoCentre (for design enterprises), and three industrial estates at Tai Po, Yuen Long and Tseung Kwan O (for a range of skill-intensive business sectors).
+These facilities include Hong Kong Science Park (for technology companies), InnoCentre (for design enterprises), and three industrial estates at Tai Po, Yuen Long and Tseung Kwan O (for a range of skill-intensive business sectors) as well as the Technology Incubation Programme.
 According to the Government, Hong Kong Science Park is the 'flagship technology infrastructure' in Hong Kong.
 Considerable R&D office space (330,000 square metres) and job opportunities (15,000) are provided.

+Overview

+HKSTP Key figures as of 31 May 2024: